nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 I I was just looking at my thing, and it said, you're perfectly fine.
 I'm like, good.
 I'm perfectly fine.
 But I'm like, I thought I almost died.
 Well, you didn't almost died.

 But Well, I mean, I get that part.
 But to me, getting scrunched by a freaking giant, scorpion thing, to me, it's almost dying.
-Why are you healing Samir?
+Why are you healing Simear?
 Oh.
 Oh, sorry.

 That was, like, not supposed to be that was a mistake.
 That's why he was confused.
 He was looking at somebody that was perfectly fine.
 That is why.
 Alright.